Skip to Content

 The director must approve before any messages are sent.
 This prevents notifications from going out for incomplete or incorrect pairings.

-The approval email contains a review link.
-That page shows a table of every message about to be sent: player name, board number, color, and the exact message content.
+The review page shows every message about to be sent — player name, board number, color, and the message content — so you can confirm the pairings before dispatching.

 What Players Receive